eove/orca/example/docs/offline_vault_ceremony.md

 These people will perform preparative work *before* the ceremony and they will be present *during* the ceremony.

 > [!Important]
-> All 👥`team members` should have a hardware token to secures their unseal share.
+> All 👥`team members` should have a hardware token to secure their unseal share.
 They will need this to both unseal the vault and sign the report.

 The 📢`organiser` should communicate to all 👥`team members` the list of operations (and therefore scripts) that will be performed during the ceremony.
 The aforementionned scripts should be commited to the `actions` directory of this repository prior to the verification phase.